Timeshare Resale: How The Scam Works

-Beware of the Timeshare Resale Scam aka the Timeshares For Sale Scheme happening these days.
-If you're asking yourself 'How to sell a timeshare?' we hope it's not too late.
-We'll show you how the scam works and how to report it.
+Beware of the Timeshare Resale scam happening these days, aka the Timeshares For Sale Scheme.
+If you are stuck with a property and ask yourself, 'How to sell a timeshare?' we hope it's not too late.
+We'll show you how the scam works, how to avoid it, and how to report it.
+Meanwhile, hopefully, you find a buyer.

-This scam is perpetrating mostly in North America.
-Let's say you didn't really use the timeshare you bought four years ago and are looking to sell it.
+You didn't really use the timeshare you bought four years ago while on vacation.
+Now you are looking to sell it.
 You check the best places with timeshares for sale listings and take the plunge.
-You post an ad online and one day you receive a call or email from a company that deals with timeshares.
+You post an ad online, looking for a buyer.
+One day, you receive a call or email from a company that deals with timeshare resales.
+It sounds like they will save the day as your broker, but beware of a tricky timeshare resort scheme going around this month.
 How does the scam work?

-Watch the video below to see in action the Timeshare Resale scam exposed:
+Watch the video below to see the Timeshare Resale scam exposed:

-Research very well how to sell a timeshare, whether is fully yours or shared with friends.
+Research very well how to sell a timeshare, whether you have full ownership or it is shared with friends.
 Visit specialty pages and forums or check recommendations on websites with timeshares for sale.
 Don't just fall for the official-looking name and logo of the company the scammers use.
-As realistic as the paperwork might look, always research online their reputation and past clients.
+As realistic as the paperwork might look, always research their online reputation and past clients.
+As a timeshare reseller, you may have a tough job to do it successfully, but it is doable.

-If you want to be able to get rid of timeshare legally make sure you spend a good amount of time preparing for all the obstacles.
-Alternatively, although it is more expensive, you can consult a lawyer who can help you with your timeshare.
+If you want to be able to get rid of your timeshare unit legally, make sure you spend a good amount of time preparing for all the obstacles.
+Alternatively, although it is more expensive, you can consult a lawyer or a real estate agent who can help you with your timeshare property.
+However, make sure you are dealing with a licensed real estate agent in every situation.

 Make your family and friends aware of the Timeshare Resale scam by sharing it on social media using the buttons provided.
 You can also officially report the timeshare scammers to the Federal Trade Commission using the link below: